prosaicpudding/HometownPortal/README.md

   to leave it for the time being). -Helen
 * Added a weather tab - Maria
 * Fixed the news reader - Alex
+* Reworked the GUI so that it looks like a modern application - Alex
+* Made a new set of graphics for the app.
+It includes icons and splash images. - Alex
+* Made main activity appear different depending on the current rotation position. - Alex
+* Made splash activity appear different depending on the current rotation position. - Alex

 **Add features to the readme as you begin working on them, to avoid overlaps.**